-Icon Description

-Association A UML Association.

-AssociationClass A UML Association Class.
+Icon Description Association A UML Association.
+AssociationC lass A UML Association Class.
 Augments A stereotyped Realization connector, used to specify that one Class (the supplier) Augments another Class (the client).
-InformationModel InformationModel is a stereotyped Package that provides a platform-independent perspective on the structure of information to be exchanged in NIEM messages.
+Information Model InformationModel is a stereotyped Package that provides a platform-independent perspective on the structure of information to be exchanged in NIEM messages.
 It represents a NIEM namespace, but can also specify a default purpose, such as subset, exchange or extension.
 RoleOf The RoleOf stereotype is applied to an AssociationEnd to specify the type of the role of the associated property.
-RolePlayedBy A stereotyped Generalization connector specifying that the role played by instances of the general Class will be the type of the special Class.
-Subsets The Subsets connector is a stereotyped realization that specifies a subset relationship between a subset client (the derived element) and its reference supplier (the base element).
+RolePlayedB y A stereotyped Generalization connector specifying that the role played by instances of the general Class will be the type of the special Class.